MehreenMehreen/start_follow_read_arabic/README.md

 ## Step 3: Training
 This system only uses stage 1 (pretraining stage) training of SFR.
 You can train all networks in parallel or train them one by one.
+We ran trial_15 and public_1100 trials for 72 hours.
+The models are saved in the pretrain folder.
+The best model has the name `sol.pt`, `lf.pt`, or `hw.pt`.
+The last saved network has the suffix `_last`.

+You can modify the configuration files to change this time.
+You can also modify the configuration files to point to different training and validation sets or a different folder to create the files with model weights.
 ### SOL Network
 use the script arabic/stage1_sol.py with the configuration file as argument.
 For example to train on trials/public_1100/set0:
 ```